Getting Started with the micro:bit

 To follow along with this tutorial, you will only need a micro:bit, and a micro USB cable.
 Pretty simple!

-The micro:bit has a lot to offer when it comes to onboard inputs and outputs.
-In fact, there are so many things packed onto this little board that you would be hard pressed to really need anything else if you were looking at just exploring the basics of programming and hardware.
+There are two versions of the BBC micro:bit and both have a lot to offer when it comes to onboard inputs and outputs.
+In fact, there are so many things packed onto these little boards that you would be hard pressed to really need anything else if you were looking at just exploring the basics of programming and hardware.

 On the front of the board there are a number of components that are pretty visible right off the bat!

-- Edge “Pins” — The gold tabs at the bottom of the board are for hooking up external components.
+The gold tabs at the bottom of the board are for hooking up external components.
 The tabs with larger holes can be easily used with alligator clips to prototype things quickly!
+To access all the pins, you will need a board with an edge connector.
+For breadboard prototyping, you'll want the micro:bit breakout with headers.
+In micro:bit v2, you will also notice that they are notched for easier connection with alligator clips.

 The back is where a lot of the magic happens.
 Check it out...